mongodb/docs-realm/source/includes/api-get-application-id.rst

      --header 'Authorization: Bearer <access_token>' \
      https://realm.mongodb.com/api/admin/v3.0/groups/{groupId}/apps

-This will return a list of objects describing each {+app+} in the provided group.
+This will return a list of objects describing each App in the provided group.
 For Admin API requests, your Application ID is the ObjectId value in the ``_id`` field, *not* the ``client_app_id``.